Thinkwise/docs/docs/sf/unit_test.md

 title: Unit tests
 ---

-Unit tests can be written for the following logic concepts:
+A unit test is a way of testing an individual unit of software.
+A unit is the smallest piece of code that can be logically isolated in a system.
+The purpose is to validate that each unit of the software performs as designed.
+In most programming languages, that is a function, a subroutine or a method.
+In the Software Factory unit tests can be written for the following logic concepts:

 - defaults
 - layouts